tolik-punkoff/csharp-examples/README.md

 open-form - check if Form already open.

+set-focus-or-create-form - set focus to form if form exist or create new form
+			   if form not open

 hide-caret - hide caret (cursor) in TextBox example

 popup-form - popup form above notification area